Bike Trailers for Babies and Kids

 Is a Kid's Bike Trailer Safe?

 I have seen people riding through heavy city traffic with child trailers.
 Personally, I would avoid the rush hour and find routes with bike lanes in busy areas.
-In small towns and out in the country they are perfect.
+They are perfect for small towns and out in the country.

 If you fall off a bike with a trailer, it should stay upright unless you are travelling very fast.
 The connecting bar between the trailer and the bike pivots.
 This means that if the bike does fall over, the trailer will not twist round.
 The trailer is also very low so there is almost no distance for a child to fall.